sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 # Next Step:
-When alarm-event FW is functional, the plugin would start using the macros provided by the FW.
+When alarm-event FW is functional, the plugin could start using the macros provided by the FW, for identified tags as events.
-The regex inside the continer will match the event/alarm name to regex for that message.
-This provides the container freedom to evolve w/o updating the central config.
-The additional config supported by the FW like enable/disable, priority, ... will be availablein the centralized per image config file as proposed in the FW.

 # CLI
-A new "show events [<regex key pattern>]" command will be available to list all the events.
-One may use gnmi_cli or gnmi_get too, inside the switch as needed.
+None

 # Test
-We could upgrade existing test cases to additionally look for structured messages in redis for each scenario being tested.
+We could upgrade existing test cases to additionally listent to gNMI stream on a different thread to verify expected events were streamed.